sharispe/sm-tools-evaluation/README.md

 * (i) end-users who want to select a tool to compute semantic measures;
 * (ii) developers who want to compare their tools.

->The project currently focuses on graph-based semantic measures, e.g. measures aiming to assess the similarity of class/concepts/terms defined in ontologies.
+>The project currently focuses on graph-based semantic measures, e.g. measures used to assess the similarity of class/concepts/terms defined in ontologies (also denoted as measures based on the relational setting).
->As an example, this project doesn't evaluate tools related to distributional semantic measures.
+>As an example, this project doesn't evaluate tools related to distributional semantic measures or semantic measures relying on description logic.

 We currently propose domain-specific evaluations.
 Indeed, numerous library and tools have been developed for domain-specific applications (e.g. ontologies/terminologies) and (to our knowledge) no project compare those software solutions.